placideirandora/sso-with-vue-and-flask/README.md

 The project implements SSO using the following components:

 1. **Frontend Apps**: Two separate Vue.js applications running on different domains
-2. **Auth Service**: A Flask application handling authentication and session management
+2. **Auth Service**: A Flask application handling authentication and JWT management
-3. **Redis**: For storing session information
-4. **Nginx**: For serving the Vue apps and handling routing
+3. **Nginx**: For serving the Vue apps and handling routing

 ### How SSO Works in This Implementation

 1. User attempts to access App1
 2. If not authenticated, redirected to login
 3. Upon successful login:
-   - JWT token is generated
+   - JWT token is generated with proper expiration time
-   - Session is stored in Redis
+   - Token is stored in an HTTP-only cookie
-   - Cookie is set with the JWT token
+   - Token includes timezone information (CAT/UTC+2)
 4. When accessing App2:
    - Cookie is automatically sent to auth service
-   - Auth service validates token with Redis
+   - Auth service validates the JWT token
    - If valid, user is automatically logged in

 ## Custom Domain Setup